Tritonn204/tnn-miner/README.md

 This miner can be activated from the command line with the following parameters in the same order.
 Simply adjust the syntax for use with your shell or terminal of choice!

 ### _Tnn-miner {node/pool url} {dero payout address} {threads} {dev fee}_
+Duly note that usage will be overhauled very soon.

 If you intend to build from source without dev fees, please consider a one-time donation to the Dero address **_tritonn_** (Dero Name Service).